rapid7/vm-console-client-ruby/docs/AssetGroupApi.md

 id = 56 # Integer | The identifier of the asset group.

 opts = {
-  param1: Rapid7VmConsole::SearchCriteria.new # SearchCriteria | The search criteria specification.
+  criteria: Rapid7VmConsole::SearchCriteria.new # SearchCriteria | The search criteria specification.
 }

 begin